-Leeds and Bradford schools keep pupils indoors after email threat
+Arrest after Leeds and Bradford schools keep pupils indoors over email threat

 - Published

+Police have made an arrest over a threatening email sent to schools in Leeds and Bradford.

-A number of schools in Leeds and Bradford kept pupils inside on Thursday after receiving an email threat.
+A number of schools kept pupils inside on Thursday after receiving the email.

-West Yorkshire Police said it had launched an investigation and was providing "reassurance and safety advice to affected schools".

-After talking to security sources, the BBC understands the threat is being treated as a hoax like recent ones in Cheshire and Greater Manchester.
+Security sources have told the BBC the threat was being treated as a hoax, like recent incidents in Cheshire and Greater Manchester.

-Leeds City Council said it was working with police to support schools.
+West Yorkshire Police said it had launched an investigation into a potential malicious communications offence and a person had been arrested.

+Officers had been providing "reassurance and safety advice to affected schools", the force added.

 In a message seen by the BBC, one school told parents the email had threatened "harm" to children and staff at schools across Leeds.